pijng/moonlogs/README.md

 #### Flexible log retention time

 Specify varying retention times for each schema to align with specific business needs.
 For instance, set a 7-day retention time for logs in the "Glovo integration" schema, while logs in the "User's rights change history" schema can be stored indefinitely.
 Adjust these settings dynamically as business requirements evolve.

+#### Granular Access Control with Tags

+Create and assign tags to schemas and users, enabling granular access control.
+Define access privileges based on tags, ensuring that users can only access the schemas and logs relevant to their responsibilities.
+This feature provides an additional layer of security and customization in managing access to log data.

+## Considerations

+Moonlogs is a specialized logging solution designed with a primary focus on capturing business event logs.
+It excels at providing insights into business processes, user interactions, and custom events tailored for your application.

+### When not to use moonlogs

+While moonlogs is powerful for business event-logging, there are specific scenarios where it might not be the best fit:

+**1. Auditing Logging**

+Moonlogs is not intended for exhaustive auditing purposes.
+If your requirement involves detailed audit logs for compliance or security, consider dedicated auditing tools like Datadog, SolarWinds, or other specialized solutions.

+**2. System Logs**

+Moonlogs is not designed to handle low-level system logs.
+For system-level monitoring and troubleshooting, solutions like ELK Stack or centralized logging systems may be more appropriate.

+**3. Application Performance Monitoring & Error Tracking**

+Moonlogs focuses on capturing business events and is not a substitute for dedicated Application Performance Monitoring (APM) or Error Tracking tools.
+For deep insights into application performance and error diagnostics, explore tools like New Relic, Dynatrace, Sentry, or similar APM solutions.